front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 - **Reusable in many contexts** If a component is used only once in the whole application, it might be a smell that it does not exist purely for UI purpose.
-The component most likely needs to be moved to the `theme/modules` folder.
+The component most likely needs to be moved to the `web/theme/modules` folder. <!-- TODO link to the business component page -->
   That's also the reason why we avoid to give names too close to its business use.
 For instance, we don't want to have a UI component that would be called `ProductDescription`.
 It would be better to go for a `Description` that would